NCReborn/ncrbot/README.md

 ## Contributing

 Pull requests and issues are welcome!
-If you have suggestions, bug reports, or want to help improve the bot, please open an issue or PR on GitHub.
+If you have suggestions, bug reports, or want to help improve the bot:

+- Fork and clone the repo
+- Create a feature branch
+- Make changes and add tests in `tests/`
+- Run `npm test` before pushing
+- Submit a pull request!

+---

+## Support

+For questions or support, open a GitHub issue or [join our Discord](https://discord.gg/YOUR_INVITE) (if applicable).

 ---